LPG VS. Battery Electric Forklifts

 Conclusion?
 Application!
 Application!
 Application!

 The most important aspect of choosing the right forklift for your operation is to consider your application and its needs.
-Food distributions centres are strongly encouraged by OHS standards, but not obliged, to operate with battery electrics.
+Food distribution centres are strongly encouraged by OHS standards, but not obliged, to operate with battery electrics.
 On the other hand, for big trucks, the only viable option on the market is diesel power.

 If you’re looking at operating and managing a large fleet, then economies of scale will definitely lower battery charging and maintenance cost.
 The same however, can be said for LPG supply.
 In a small to medium warehouse scenario operating in narrow aisles, you may desire a battery electric forklift in order to minimise exhaust fumes.
 However, if your forklift will be required both in and outdoors on a regular basis, then perhaps an ICE truck will be more suited to the varied weather conditions.
 As you can see, there are many different elements to consider.
 The decision will thus depend on the specifics of your site and your intended applications.